Shivaksh-Chaudhary/PvP-Server-Plugin-List/README.md

 # PvP-Server-Plugin-List

-## Note:- ### All the plugin which are listed here are form spacex server plugin list
+## Note:- All the plugin which are listed here are form spacex server plugin list

+## Server CONFIGURATION
+- The detected Minecraft version is "1.20.4"
+- The process is using Java 21.0.3

 ### PLUGINS LIST